In this Magaluf Majorca travel guide, find out about one of Spain’s most notorious and infamous party resorts.

 In fact, most tourists leave Magaluf with nothing more than a bad hangover, a suntan (or sunburn) and great memories.

-Just 12 months ago in 2021, due to the Covid pandemic, bars banned revellers from dancing and many venues didn’t open.
+Just two years ago in 2021, due to the Covid pandemic, bars banned revellers from dancing and many venues didn’t open.

 And 12 months prior to that, the Covid restrictions were so severe, The Strip remained closed and helicopters flew down the beaches at 9 pm with tannoys telling people to leave the beach.
 It seems almost incomprehensible that this even happened.